 I got a reply though that really just stung me.
-“You’re not as objectionable as you seem are you?” was the Subject line and that’s all is said regarding what I may have said to be considered objectionable.
-Snarky, sarcastic, bitchy all words I could have skimmed past and not really been bothered by but objectionable?
-I immediately apologized to the person telling them I meant them no offense and they replied that it had all been a misunderstand but the word objectionable kept floating around on my mind all day.
-I reread my original email several times trying to find where the error could have occurred and really couldn’t find it.
+“You’re not as objectionable as you seem, are you?” was the subject line and that’s all it said regarding what I may have said to be considered objectionable.
+Snarky, sarcastic, bitchy - all words I could have skimmed past and not really been bothered by, but objectionable?
+I immediately apologized to the person, telling them I meant them no offense and they replied that it had all been a misunderstanding, but the word objectionable kept floating around on my mind all day.
+I reread my original email several times, trying to find where the error could have occurred, but nothing popped out at me.

-I would be truly upset id this personal really did think I was objectionable so for a good make up treat I’m bringing these Nanamio Bars to work (plus you'll work out any extra frustration smashing up those graham crackers).
+I would be truly upset id this personal really did think I was objectionable, so for a good make up treat I’m bringing these Nanaimo bars to work (plus you'll work out any extra frustration smashing up those graham crackers).

 For the Base: